CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 - [Combat](#combat)
 - [Magic](#magic)

+# Introduction
+**Ambersteel** is a role-playing game, requiring a **game master** (henceforth referred to as the **GM**) and at least one **player** to play.

+While each player only indirectly controls a single character, the GM is in direct control of every single non-player character (**NPC**), the world and the story.

+The system is designed to fit a low to medium fantasy medieval setting.
+Player characters may be special, but they're far from heroic.
+Combat is deadly, magic is powerful, yet risky and character's abilities grow over time.

 # Dice
 **Ambersteel** uses a **dice pool** system of **six-sided dice** (henceforth referred to as **D6**). *Dice pool* means a variable number of **D6** will be rolled to resolve uncertain situations and actions in game.